madbomb122/BlackViperScript/README.md

 **Note** Before contacting me, please make sure you have ALL the needed files and the size is right (Look above under requirements).

 **Q:** Can I run the script on newer/older builds then indicated?
 **A:** Yes/No, you will get a build check error..
 It just wont change any new services (if any) and any default services settings changed from will set incorrectly.
+So to be on the safe side encase you want to revert to the default make a backup of your services with the script.

 **Q:** *BLAH* isn't working after I used your script.
 **A:** Check over what services were changed and make sure it isn't tied to your issue.